tomas789/tonav/README.md

 ## Documentation

 At the time of writing there is no good documentation.
-Actually best one is this readme.
+Actually the best one is this readme.
 You can also find some useful information in my in-source Doxygen documentation.
-It you have installed Doxygen in version at least 1.8.8 you can generate it.
-Just run `make doc` and it will be generated in the folder `build/doc`
+If you have installed Doxygen in version at least 1.8.8 you can generate it.
+Just run `make doc` and it will be generated in the folder `build/doc`.

 ## Bug reporting and support

 This is something as alpha-dev-buggy piece of work.
 But stay tuned.
 I do my best.
-It you want to report a bug or if you want to know something about it just contact me at tomas789@gmail.com or simply use [Issue tracker of GitHub](https://github.com/tomas789/tonav/issues).
+If you want to report a bug or if you want to know something about it just contact me at tomas789@gmail.com or simply use [Issue tracker of GitHub](https://github.com/tomas789/tonav/issues).

 ## What does Tonav mean?